 Ronin has been performing and teaching music for over 25 years.
 His approach combines solid Classical training with the instincts of a pop/rock performer.
 His specialities include piano, guitar, singing, and ukulele.
 His students have ranged from dedicated fun-loving amateurs to award-winning recording artists.
 For more information, please visit his website http://www.gopherp.com/Welcome.html where extensive information, pictures, and videos await you.

 Teacher Gary Cyr was featured in this “Fun With Four Strings” article in the Surrey Leader.
 Using the James Hill Ukulele in the Classroom method, Gary’s classes will explore the many elements of music including melody, harmony, rhythm, etc. as well as developing skills such as singing, picking, strumming and more.
-These classes will be using C6 tuning.
+His classes will be using C6 tuning.

 For more information on these classes or to start a group class in your own area please call Gary at (604) 594-1485 or e-mail firstname.lastname@example.org